Caprica

-Caprica is a 2010 American science fiction drama television series, which is a prequel spin-off of the 2004–2009 series Battlestar Galactica.
-Caprica is set 58 years before the main series, and shows how humanity first created the Cylon androids who would later turn against their human masters.
+Caprica is a 2010 American science fiction drama television series, a prequel spin-off of the 2003–2009 series Battlestar Galactica.
+Caprica is set 58 years before the main series, and shows how humanity first created the Cylon robots which would later turn against their human masters.
 Among Capricas main characters are the father and uncle of William Adama, the man who becomes the senior surviving military leader of the fleet which represents the remnants of the Twelve Colonies in Battlestar Galactica.

 An extended version of the pilot premiered exclusively on DVD and digital download on April 21, 2009.
 The first season debuted on television on January 22, 2010, on Syfy in the U.S., Space in Canada, and Sky1 in the UK.
 It ran for nine episodes, including the two-hour pilot, before going on a mid-season hiatus.
 The second half of the first season (Season 1.5) began airing on October 5, 2010, on Syfy and Space.

 On October 27, 2010, Syfy canceled the show, citing low ratings, and pulled the remaining five episodes of the series from its broadcast schedule.
 The series continued to air as scheduled on Space, finishing with the series finale on November 30, 2010.
 The remaining episodes were released on DVD in the U.S. on December 21, 2010 and aired on Syfy in a burn-off marathon on January 4, 2011.

 Plot

 Caprica is set before the cataclysmic destruction of the Twelve Colonies of Kobol, focusing on the planet Caprica, the main planet of the Twelve Colonies.
 Caprica is the governmental seat of the Twelve Colonies, having also become the de facto seat of culture, art, science, and learning; the language of Caprica has become the standard language of the Twelve Colonies.

-The Twelve Colonies are at peace, 58 years before the events of the 2004 television series, when an act of religious fanaticism brings together Joseph Adama, a lawyer with ties to the criminal underworld, and wealthy technologist Daniel Graystone, both of whom lost family members.
-Grief-stricken by the loss of his daughter and fueled by obsession, Daniel sets out to bring her back, using his considerable wealth and sprawling technology corporation.
+The Twelve Colonies are at peace, 58 years before the events of Battlestar Galactica, when an act of religious fanaticism brings together Joseph Adama, a lawyer with ties to the criminal underworld, and wealthy technologist Daniel Graystone, both of whom lost family members.
+Grief-stricken by the loss of his daughter and fueled by obsession, Daniel sets out to bring her back, using his considerable wealth and sprawling technology corporation, Greystone Industries.
 Offered the chance of his own daughter being restored, Joseph wrestles with the notion until he comes face to face with its reality.
+Simultaneously, Greystone Industries has developed a new generation of robot, named a Cylon, which eventually becomes part of Colonial society and becomes increasingly sentient.